1st Edition

 Biography

-Simon van der Borgh is Senior Lecturer in Screenwriting in the School of Arts and Creative Technologies at the University of York, UK.
-He has worked globally as a screenwriter and script consultant for over 25 years, gaining an international reputation as a produced screenwriter, screenwriting teacher and script consultant.
+Simon van der Borgh has worked globally for 40 years, gaining an international reputation as a produced screenwriter, screenwriting teacher, and script consultant.
 He has delivered his practical scene-writing lectures, masterclasses, and workshops to thousands of students, screenwriters, and filmmakers worldwide.
+Many of the ideas in this book were developed during his time as Senior Lecturer in Screenwriting at the University of York.